 In 2008 the New York Times put Laos at the top of their list of “Places to Go”.

 In addition, this World Heritage city received the top award for “Top City ” for three consecutive years from 2006-2008.
 In 2009 it was one of the top 10 in the same category.
 It won the "Top City" award three year in a row again in 2010, 2011 and 2012.

 Worldwide readers of Wanderlust, a leading British travel magazine, voted Luang Prabang as the best city in the world to visit.
 Quoted from Wanderlust "This top city isn’t about bright lights and fast living.
 No, laid-back Laos city Luang Prabang likes to take things slow.
 Really slow.
 You can’t get enough of its serene temples and jungle ecolodges", this is so true.

 The charms of the city plus these awards are making it more and more popular.
 It now boasts an international airport with daily flights from/to Thailand, Vietnam and Cambodia, which encourage people to fly directly in and out to see this World Heritage town.
-More travellers seeking a relaxing holiday arrive in Luang Prabang everyday.
+More travelers seeking a relaxing holiday arrive in Luang Prabang everyday.

 If you have hectic or stressful lifestyle, you will appreciate the relaxing atmosphere of the town.